commown/commown-odoo-addons/README.rst

 Once the module is installed, you probably want to review:

-- The product that prices the payment reject fees: name, price, taxes...
+- The product that prices the payment management fees: name, price, taxes, income account

-  This product will be added to your customer invoices whose Slimpay payment was rejected.
-It MUST have Invoicing data set, particularly the `property_account_income_id` (Income account) field.
+  This product will be added to your customer invoices whose Slimpay payment was rejected, if the number of payment retrials has become bigger than `payment_slimpay_issue.invoice_fee_after_trial_number` if set (1 by default: first payment issue is free, second will be charged).
+It **must** have Invoicing data set, particularly the `property_account_income_id` (Income account) field.

+  These fees are different from bank fees that some banks (e.g. german bank N26) also invoice to the company, which are systematically added (see below).

+- The product that prices the payment bank fees: name, taxes, income account (**mandatory**); these fees are automatically added to the invoice, the price being the difference between the rejected amount of the Slimpay issue and the total amount of the invoice.

 - The project dashboard that handles the payment issues.
+You can rename the existing columns and add new ones to suit your needs, but the functionnalities dedicated to each original stage are not meant to be changed in any way.

 - The frequency of the crontab that checks Slimpay API for new payment issues.

-- The template of the mail sent to your customers when they have payment issue (search "rejected payment" in odoo's mail template list)
+- The template of the mail sent to your customers when they have payment issue (search "rejected payment" in odoo's mail template list).

+Note that if you delete the above-mentionned products, the issue handling process should still work and the invoice will not be added the fees.
+The product will not be recreated on module update, as this behaviour is supposed to be done on purpose by the user (you).

 You may also want to customize following system parameters: